23andMe/yhaplo/README.md

     Poznik GD.
 2016.
 Identifying Y-chromosome haplogroups in arbitrarily large samples of sequenced or genotyped men. bioRxiv doi: 10.1101/088716

-And, to learn more about the software, please see the manual, `yHaplo.manual.pdf`.
+To learn more about the software, please see the manual, `yHaplo.manual.pdf`.

-Please note that yHaplo does not check for sex status; it assumes all samples are male.
+And, for an overiew of command-line options, issue the following command: `callHaplogroups.py -h`

 --------------------------------------------------------------------------------